IbrohimRasulov/Rock-Paper-Scissors/README.md

 # Rock-Paper-Scissors Game with JavaScript

 > Rock-Paper-Scissors is an app that allows you play a classic two-person game.
 In this game you play with a computer who shows you a random hand-hold until 5 points.
-And also you are able to record scores and get notified at the end of the game.
-This is a complete solo project, part of [The Odin Project](https://www.theodinproject.com/lessons/foundations-rock-paper-scissors) using given instructions).
+And also you are able to record scores and get notified the result at the end of the game.
+This is a complete solo project, part of [The Odin Project](https://www.theodinproject.com/lessons/foundations-rock-paper-scissors) using given instructions.

 https://user-images.githubusercontent.com/78875455/167731146-e98099e2-3c48-4149-b28f-f5590d67888a.mp4